 AICP Application Tips

-Read our tips designed to give you a smooth application experience.
+Read our tips designed to give you a smooth certification experience.

-It pays to apply early: If you apply during the early bird window and your application is denied, you can address the issues and re-apply in the same exam window.
-This opportunity is available only for early bird applicants, so make sure to apply by the early bird registration deadline.
+It pays to apply early: If you submit your planning experience essays during the expedited review period and your essays are denied, you can address the issues and re-submit in the same window.
+This opportunity is available only for expedited applicants, so make sure to submit your planning experience essays by the deadline.

-Acceptable ways to verify your educational experience include:
+Acceptable ways to verify your education history include:

-- Providing a letter from the university confirming your degree and graduation date on letterhead.
+- Letter from the university confirming your degree and graduation date on letterhead.

 A complete job history is not required.
 Focus on providing specific experience that meets the minimum eligibility requirements.

-Internship experience can count toward professional planning experience as long as the internship was not part of course work for a grade and the work experience meets the criteria for professional planning experience listed in the AICP Certification Application.
+Internship experience can count toward meeting the experience requirements as long as the internship was not part of course work for a grade and the work experience meets the criteria for professional planning experience.

-Part-time professional planning experience can count toward professional planning experience.
+Part-time professional planning experience can count toward meeting experience requirements.
 Simply prorate that experience into a full-time equivalent.
 Similarly, persons working full time, but devoting a portion of their time to another field, may also prorate that experience into a full-time equivalent.